mdsol/mauth-client-dotnet/README.md

         // The following can be either a path to the key file or the contents of the file itself PrivateKey = "ClientPrivateKey.pem",

-        // when ready to disable authentication of V1 protocol else default is false
-        // signs with both V1 and V2.
-        DisableV1 = true
+        // comma-separated values of signing protocols, if not provided defaults to v2 SigningOptions = "v1,v2"
     });

     using (var client = new HttpClient(signingHandler))